TursunmetovaFeruza/TursunmetovaFeruza.github.io/README.md

 # TursunmetovaFeruza.github.io
 My second site.
-Make it from psd
+Design on psd file.
 Lear: JavaScript, HTML, CSS, NODE.js, MongoDB
 Try to read data from input and save it on MongoDB.